On complexity of restricted fragments of Decision DNNF: -OBDD: inefficiency in terms of incidence treewidth and separations

 For the second statement, note that, by assumption, none of $u_1$ and $u_2$ is a successor of the other.
 Therefore, in $B[{\bf g}]$ there is a node $v$ with two children $v_1$ and $v_2$ such that $u_i$ is a (possibly not proper) successor of $v_i$ for each $i \in \{1,2\}$.
 If $v$ is a decision node then it is complete, in contradiction to the minimality of $u_1$ and $u_2$.
 We conclude that $v$ is a conjunction node that hence $\var(B[{\bf g}]_{v_1}) \cap \var(B[{\bf g}]_{v_2})=\emptyset$.
 As $\var(B[{\bf g}]_{u_1}) \cap \var(B[{\bf g}]_{u_2}) \subseteq \var(B[{\bf g}]_{v_1}) \cap \var(B[{\bf g}]_{v_2})$, the second statement follows.

-For the third statement, it is sufficient to prove that any two distinct incomplete paths $P_1$ and $P_2$ do not have nodes in common besides their comon prefixes.
-So, let $P$ be the longest common prefix of $P_1$ and $P_2$ and let $u$ be the last vertex of $P_1$ and $P_2$.
+For the third statement, it is sufficient to prove that any two distinct incomplete paths $P_1$ and $P_2$ do not have nodes in common besides their comon prefix and that the last node of the prefix is $\wedge_d$ one.
+So, let $P$ be the longest common prefix of $P_1$ and $P_2$ and let $u$ be the last vertex of $P$.
 Arguing as in the previous paragraph, we conclude that $u$ is a $\wedge_d$ node.
 Let $u_1$ and $u_2$ be the children of $u$.
 Then, by the maximality of $P$, we can assume w.l.o.g. that $u_1 \in V(P_1)$ and $u_2 \in V(P_2)$.